hasonau/Leetcode_Solutions/README.md

 ## How to Use

 To find the solution to a specific problem, navigate to the corresponding section folder.
-Each file within the folder is named after the problem it solves.
-The solutions are implemented in either C++ or Python, as indicated by the file extension.
+Each file within the folder is named after the problem it solves.The solutions are implemented in either C++ or Python, as indicated by the file extension.

 ### Example